-Someone Made An Edit Of "Star Wars: The Last Jedi" Without Any Women And It Sounds Super Cringeworthy
+Some Dude Recut "Star Wars: The Last Jedi" So There's No Women In It And Everyone Thinks It's Super Embarrassing

 A very unfortunate person has uploaded to Pirate Bay a 46-minute cut of Star Wars: The Last Jedi called the "De-Feminized Fanedit" or "The Chauvinist Cut" and, frankly, it sounds unwatchable.

 Apparently, the uploader used cam footage to make the edit, which they admit makes their cut pretty hard to watch.
 The uploader also has a list of noticeable differences in their version.
-Spoiler warning for people who have seen the real version of Star Wars: The Last Jedi.
+(Spoiler warning for people who have seen the real version of Star Wars: The Last Jedi.)

 Advertisement

-In the "Chauvinist Cut," all the scenes referencing Luke's attempt to kill Kylo Ren have been cut out.
+In the "Chauvinist Cut," all the scenes referencing Luke's attempt to kill Kylo Ren have been removed.

-Every scene with Laura Dern's Vice-Admiral Holdo have been removed and it's implied that Poe is the one to go on the suicide mission to ram the First Order's Mega-class Star Destroyer.
+Every scene with Laura Dern's Vice-Admiral Holdo have been cut and it's implied that Poe is the one to go on the suicide mission to ram the First Order's Mega-class Star Destroyer.
 Which means Poe dies.

 They also edited out every time Leia yells at Poe.